How to Get Rid of Mold in a Shower (DIY Guide)

 Most typical moisture-related mold behind a tub surround can be handled by a careful DIYer, but there are times when it’s safer to call a pro:

-• Mold covers a very large area or several rooms.
+• Mold covers a very large area or has spread into several rooms

-If you’re unsure, it’s always okay—and smart—to have a remediation or trusted contractor take a look before committing to a full DIY shower mold removal.
+If you’re unsure, it’s always okay (and smart) to have a remediation specialist or trusted contractor take a look before committing to a full DIY shower mold removal.

 Step 2: Demo the Tile and Remove Wet Greenboard

-As soon as I started removing tile, the pieces practically fell off – a clue that the greenboard behind them was saturated.
-Tile doesn’t detach unless moisture has been sneaking behind it for a while, which usually means mold behind the shower tile and saturated greenboard.
+As soon as I started removing tile, the pieces practically fell off, which is a clue that the greenboard behind them was saturated.
+Tile doesn’t detach unless moisture has been sneaking behind it for a while, and that usually means mold behind the shower tile and saturated greenboard underneath.

-Shower tile being removed to access mold behind wet greenboard
+Shower tile being removed during demo to access the wet greenboard and mold hiding behind the tile

 Everything went straight into contractor bags.
 This helps contain dust, debris, and mold particles so you’re not dragging them through the house.

-Exposed shower studs and damaged drywall during mold removal.
+Exposed shower studs and damaged drywall during mold removal in a small basement bathroom

 Greenboard vs. Cement Board (What You Actually Need)

 Many older bathrooms use greenboard behind showers.
-Greenboard is moisture-resistant… but not waterproof – and not designed for direct-water areas.
+Greenboard is moisture-resistant, but it’s not waterproof, and it’s not designed for direct-water areas like a shower wall.

-Wet greenboard panel being removed during shower mold demo.
+Wet greenboard panel being pulled away from the shower studs during mold demo

 For a proper shower wall build, use: